DavidGriffith/frotz-new/README.md

 ## Features
 - Compiles and runs on most common flavors of Unix, both open source and not.
+  This includes MacOS.
 - Plays all Z-code games including V6.
 - Graphics displayed through SDL.
 - Sound support through libao.
 - Config files.
-- Configurable error checking.
+- User-configurable error checking.
-- Distributed under the GNU Public License.
+- Distributed under the GNU Public License, version 2 or any later version.

 ## Information
 For information on what Interactive Fiction is and how to play it, see the